 “Neuroscience grads go to commencement, then they go to whatever diploma ceremony they want," Griffin said.
 'Most of them go to biology or psychology, since those are the professors they know best.
 Some of them this year have decided to go to government, though."

-The practice is well on its way to becoming another of William and Mary’s many traditions, but the switch to neuron-shaped pins scuttled Griffin’s opportunity to practice his traditional joke: "As I address the students," he says, "I tell them, 'now I am going to give you your brains.'"
+The practice is well on its way to becoming another of William & Mary’s many traditions, but the switch to neuron-shaped pins scuttled Griffin’s opportunity to practice his traditional joke: "As I address the students," he says, "I tell them, 'now I am going to give you your brains.'"